Thailand, Sri Lanka sign free trade agreement | Law-Order

 Thailand, Sri Lanka sign free trade agreement

-Thailand and Sri Lanka signed a Free Trade Agreement on Saturday, the Sri Lankan President's Media Division said, a move that will help the island nation emerge from its worst financial crisis in decades.
+A delegation headed by Thai Prime Minister Srettha Thavisin arrived in Colombo on Saturday to sign the FTA along with other agreements and Thavisin will also attend Sri Lanka's 76th Independence Day celebrations on Sunday.
+"This will provide tremendous business opportunities for both sides.

-Thailand and Sri Lanka signed a Free Trade Agreement on Saturday, the Sri Lankan President's Media Division said, a move that will help the island nation emerge from its worst financial crisis in decades.
-Sri Lanka has been renewing a focus on trade deals to foster economic growth and help its battered economy, which is estimated by the World Bank to have contracted 3.8% last year, after a severe foreign exchange crisis plunged it into a financial crisis.
+Thailand and Sri Lanka signed a Free Trade Agreement on Saturday, a move Sri Lanka hopes will help it emerge from its worst financial crisis in decades.
+The island nation has been renewing a focus on trade deals to foster economic growth and help its battered economy, which is estimated by the World Bank to have contracted 3.8% last year, after a severe foreign exchange crunch plunged it into a wider financial crisis.

 The Free Trade Agreement (FTA) is aimed at enhancing market opportunities, with negotiations covering various aspects such as Trade in Goods, Investment, Customs Procedure and Intellectual Property Rights, the short statement added.
 A delegation headed by Thai Prime Minister Srettha Thavisin arrived in Colombo on Saturday to sign the FTA along with other agreements and Thavisin will also attend Sri Lanka's 76th Independence Day celebrations on Sunday.